NicoCarpe/NicoCarpe.github.io/content/projects/index.md

 ---

-These are a couple projects that I have sunk a decent amount of time into.
-Currently, my primary focus is on projects related to medical imaging analysis.
+In my personal time, I have been enjoying working on projects involving machine learning applications to medical imaging (most recently in dynamic MRI).
+Below are some of the projects I have created while exploring this field.
 <table>
     <thead>
         <tr>